CARB Fiscal Year 2022-2023 Research Project Solicitation

 Who can apply?

 In order to be eligible to apply for this solicitation, the principal investigator must be associated with the University of California or California State University (UC/CSU).
 UC/CSU researchers can partner with members of other public and private institutions, such as other universities, non-profit organizations, community-based organizations or private research institutes to submit a multidisciplinary pre-proposal.
+There are limitations to funding amounts for partners.
+In addition, members of CARB advisory groups may not be signatories to the contract, be listed as completing tasks in the scope of work or communicate with CARB regarding CARB’s decision on the proposed contracts.
+If an active CARB advisory group member makes a prohibited appearance or communication subject to Government Code section 87104 as described above, the application will not be eligible for an award.
 More information is available in the Frequently Asked Questions document available below.

 Relevant Dates and Process Description

-Proposed project concepts are presented to the Board in January of each calendar year.
-After Board approval, CARB staff initiate the pre-proposal solicitation process, which typically begins in February.
+Proposed project concepts were presented at a public meeting on November 15, 2023 and then approved by the CARB Executive Office in January of 2024.
+A pre-proposal solicitation is released once these concepts are developed into full proposals.
 Additional projects may be released for solicitation later in the fiscal year and any active solicitations are posted on this page.
-Once winning pre-proposals are identified for each project, staff will work with the research team to develop the research project into a complete proposal.
-These proposals will then be reviewed by the Research Screening Committee.
-If approved, the proposal will be submitted for contract preparation and execution.
+In addition, some projects are put out for a Request for Proposal (RFP) and posted on the California E-Procure site (use department 3900 to find CARB RFPs).
+Once pre-proposals are identified to move forward for each project, staff will work with the research team to develop the research project into a complete proposal.
+These proposals will then be reviewed by the Research Screening Committee (RSC).
+The proposal will be submitted for contract preparation and execution considering recommendations from the RSC.
 Projects kick-off after contract execution.
 Results are anticipated in two to three years after the kickoff.

 Resources available for prospective applicants